microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 3. SPA  Single Page Application
 * used for smaller file uploads up to 5 Gbyte.  hosted in Power Pages portal
 *
 ## Workflow 1:   External User Requests Portal Access.
 Approval Workflow Triggered
 A new user goes to the public portal site for the first time and has not been granted access and  yet given portal credentials.
 The user is seen as "Anonymous" and can thus only see a limited home page and a form to request access.
 The new user submits the  Portal Access Form and an internal automated approval workflow is submitted for review by the internal managment team who receives an email.
 The approval is routed to a the correct team/department as configured by the combination of M365 Groups + Dataverse Business Unit.
 The request goes to only the correct team members in the corresponding M365 group.
 The reviewers are members of the M365 Group.
 The first one to respond completes the portal acess request approval and then workflow automatically creates a private registration code and emails the new user.
 Permissions, web roles,email validation, and multi-factor authentication is automatically configures for the user.
 The user is sent an email and is redirected to the registraion site to one time create their registration and complete the credential grant process.
 The external user is now able to login to the portal.
 ![Request Portal Access Workflow](requestportalaccessworkflow.png)
 ## Workflow 2: External User Requests permission and credentials to upload a file.
 Triggers Approval worflow and automatic datalake credential creation
 The external user is logged on to the portal with the previoulsy granted login credentials.
 They now request permission to upload a file.
 The user submits a file upload request form which starts a similar approval process where by the approval request is sent to the corresponding internal department as configured by M365 Groups + Dataverse Business Units.
 The first M365 Groups membrer to repond approves the request and then the Power Automate workflow calls a backend Azure Powershell Function that automaticall creates the corresponding Datalake file hierarchy and either a  SAS Token or SFTP credentials based on the user seleced option.
 The credentials are emailed to the external user who procedes to upload the file(s).
 ![Request File Upload Workflow](requestfileuploadworkflow.png)

 ## Workflow 3:   New File Uploaded Notification to Department.
 New File metadata stored in the Files table
+Event Grid monitors for new blob events.
+When a new blob is uploaded the event is triggered and the New File Power Automate flow fires.
+The flow reads and parses the new blob meta data, updates the corresponding Files Table record, and send an email and/or Teams notification to the Approving Department M365 Groups team.
 ![New File Upload Notification Workflow](newfileuploadednotificationworkflow.png)

 ## Data Model